seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 Will't please your lordship drink a cup of sack?

 **Second Servant**
-Will't please your honour taste of these conserves?
+Will't please your honor taste of these conserves?

 **Third Servant**
-What raiment will your honour wear to-day?
+What raiment will your honor wear today?

 **SLY**
-I am Christophero Sly; call not me 'honour' nor
+I am Christophero Sly; call not me 'honor' nor
 'lordship:' I ne'er drank sack in my life; and if
 you give me any conserves, give me conserves of
 beef: ne'er ask me what raiment I'll wear; for I